-If there is a particular plan specialist or hospital that you want to use, check first to be sure that the specialists and/or hospitals are in the PCP's network.
+Each Medical Group and PCP may make referrals to certain plan specialists and uses certain hospitals within their network.
+If there is a particular plan specialist or hospital that you want to use, check first to be sure that the specialists and/or hospitals are in the Medical Group and PCP's network.

-If you do not choose a PCP or if you chose a PCP that is not available with this plan, we will automatically assign you to a PCP.
+If you do not choose a Medical Group or PCP or if you chose a Medical Group or PCP that is not available with this plan, we will automatically assign you to a Medical Group and PCP.